Cooling Solutions for Autonomous Systems

 Conclusion

-The trend to combine technical sophistication and advanced functionality with miniaturization continues to drive the evolution of active cooling solutions – particularly in high temperature environments like autonomous applications.
-Emerging autonomous system technologies, like smart headlights lights, imaging sensors and heads-up display units, require active cooling to ensure peak performance is maintained over the life of the vehicle.
+The trend to combine technical sophistication and advanced functionality with miniaturization continues to drive the evolution of active cooling solutions – particularly in high-temperature environments like autonomous applications.
+Emerging autonomous system technologies, like smart headlight lights, imaging sensors and heads-up display units, require active cooling to ensure peak performance is maintained over the life of the vehicle.
 Heat fluctuation in these critical systems can cause degradation in performance, and even system failure.
 Designing high-performance thermoelectric coolers such as the HiTemp ETX or OptoTEC OTX/HTX Series into the system protects the sensitive electronics and optimizes performance.

 More information on the OptoTEC OTX/HTX Series can be found by visiting